How Much to Rewire a House?

 Once the house rewiring has been performed and the materials installed, it's necessary to have the installation tested.

-This is most frequently done by the electrician that completed the house rewire and is critical to conform with building regulations in the UK.
+This is most frequently done by the electrician who completed the house rewire and is critical to conform with building regulations in the UK.

 The electrician will use specialist equipment to perform this test and then provide you with a certificate that you should keep somewhere safe.